Peeragogy/Peeragogy.github.io/introduction.md

 Translating a book that’s continually being revised is pretty much a nightmare.
-With due respect to the valiant volunteer efforts that have been undertaken, it might be more convenient for everyone involved to just pay professional translators or fostering a process of collective translation.
-Ideas are welcome!
-See below.
+With due respect to the valiant volunteer efforts that have been attempted so far, it might be more convenient for everyone involved to just pay professional translators or find a way to foster a multi-lingual authoring community, or find a way to create a more robust process of collective translation.
+Ideas are welcome, and we're making some small steps here.
+More on this below.

 Next steps?
 What’s the future of the project?
 =============================================